LaunchCodeEducation/java-web-development/src/chapters/enums/enums-in-models.rst

 .. youtube::
    :video_id: FOvBYJxGPTQ

-..
-TODO: does this start with display-errors of the end of exercises?

 .. admonition:: Note

    The starter code for this video is found at the `display-errors branch <https://github.com/LaunchCodeEducation/coding-events/tree/display-errors>`__ of the ``coding-events-demo`` repo.